keniaoquendo/Project-1-EDA/README.md

 * Topic: Healthcare
 * Analysis: Factors affecting COVID-19 death rates

-* The subject of our analysis was healthcare.
+The subject of our analysis was healthcare.
 Specifically, COVID-19 and death rates.
-Our analysis will conclude if external factors influence COVID-19 death rates.
-The chosen factors for this analysis are: population density and vaccine rates.
-* data was collected from government sources and cleaned.
-Time and scope were limiting factors: cummulative total 2020-2023 states were only chosen and all other territories were remmoved from the data set. we analysized the dataset that combined both sexes
+The chosen factors for this analysis are: population density and vaccination rates.The data was collected from U.S. Census, U.S. Department of Health & Human Services, Centers for Disease Control and Prevention.
+Time and scope were limiting factors, cummulative total 2020-2023, only states were chosen, and all other U.S. territories were remmoved from the data set.
+We analysized the dataset that combined both sexes.
+Our analysis will highlight major trends, and if external factors influence COVID-19 death rates.

 # Datasets
-Data.gov: Deaths involving COVID-19, pneumonia, and influenza reported to NCHS by sex, age group, and jurisdiction of occurrence.
+* HHS Data.gov: Deaths involving COVID-19, pneumonia, and influenza reported to NCHS by sex, age group, and jurisdiction of occurrence.

-Census.gov: 2022 Population Estimate
+* Census.gov: 2022 Population Estimate

-CDC: COVID-19 vaccination rates
+* CDC cdc.gov: COVID-19 vaccination rates

 # Reasearch Hypothesis
 ## Hypothesis 1